-- · end of potlife - · breaks in spraying that exceed the potlife - · overnight shutdown or end of shift - before servicing the remote mix manifold, hose or qun. - 1.
-Command the system to Standby. - 2.
-If you are using a high pressure spray device or an electrostatic gun, shut off the atomizing air.
+- · end of potlife

+- · breaks in spraying that exceed the potlife

+- · overnight shutdown or end of shift

+- before servicing the remote mix manifold, hose or gun.

+- 1. Command the Mix Unit to Standby.

+- 2. If you are using a high pressure spray device or an electrostatic gun, shut off the atomizing air.

+- 3.